MINIMALaq/Object-Oriented-Programming-in-Python/README.md

         self.isSitting=isSitting

-    def sit_down(self):# when we run this method to any object the is sitting value will be true.
+    def sit_down(self):# when we run this method to any object the isSitting value will be true.

         self.isSitting=True

-    def stand_up(self):# when we run this method to any object the is sitting value will be false.
+    def stand_up(self):# when we run this method to any object the isSitting value will be false.

         self.isSitting=False